trustoverip/tswg-did-method-webs-specification/spec/core.md

   - If possible, the controller of the DID MAY use web redirects to allow resolution of the old location of the DID to the new location.

+The purpose of the history of "official" (according to the controller) locations for the DIDDocs is so that if the DID has been put in long lasting documents, and its URL instantiation is redirected or disappears, the controller can explicitly indicate that the new DID is equivalent to the old one.

 If the previously published location of a `did:webs` is not redirected, an entity trying to resolve the DID MAY be able to find the data for the DID somewhere else using just the AID.
 Since the AID is globally unique and